Alex Kirilloff Preview, Player Props: Twins vs. Rays

-The Minnesota Twins, including Alex Kirilloff (.250 on-base percentage in past 10 games, 102 points below season-long percentage), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Target Field, Monday at 7:40 PM ET.
+Alex Kirilloff -- .167 average over his past 10 games -- will be in action for the Minnesota Twins versus the Tampa Bay Rays, with Zack Littell on the mound, on September 12 at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Mets.
+In his most recent game he had a one-hit showing (1-for-3) against the Rays.

 Alex Kirilloff Game Info & Props vs. the Rays